Brand Intelligence

 Comprehensive Monitoring

-1. Domain Monitoring: The solution should monitor for typosquatting, homoglyphs, and other look-alike domains that could be used in phishing or brand impersonation attacks.
+1. Domain Monitoring: Detect typosquatting, homoglyphs domains, and other look-alike techniques that could be used in phishing or brand impersonation attacks.

-2. Social Media Monitoring: It should track mentions of your brand on social media platforms to identify potential misuse or impersonation.
+2. Social Media Monitoring: Track mentions of your brand across social media platforms to quickly identify misuse or fake accounts.

-3. Dark Web Monitoring: The solution must be capable of tracking brand mentions and threats on dark web forums and marketplaces.
+3. Dark Web Monitoring: Ensure the solution can track brand mentions and planned attacks on dark web forums and marketplaces.

 4. Data Breach Monitoring: Monitor third-party breaches, stealer logs, and combo lists for leaked employee, vendor, and customer credentials